magnoeasy/easybuilder/english.md

 Note that it is already filled in with (45)99887-6655, but you can change it.

 "Minimum Length" refers to the minimum number of characters to be used when filling the field.
-For example, select and drag one more "Textfield" component into the form and then edit just this "Minimum Length" setting to a value of 5.
+For example, select and drag one more "Textfield" component into the form and edit just the "Minimum Length" field setting it to a value of 5.

 Run the application.
 When you fill the field you will notice that you need at least 5 characters to be able to save the record